raspberrypilearning/hamster-party-cam/README.md

 - python3-picamera
 - python3-pibrella

-See more information on checking you have these packages installed, and how to install them on the [software installation](software.md) page.
+See more information on checking you have these packages installed, and how to install them, on the [software installation](software.md) page.

 ### Extras

-- 1 x Hamster cage with hamster wheel
+- 1 x hamster cage with hamster wheel
-- 1 x Hamster
+- 1 x hamster

 ## Steps